dev-fanto/PTCGP-GPHostBot/README.md

 1. **Cleanup of Friend List:**

-   - Scans and removes inactive from the friend list.
+   - Removes all friend from the friend list.

 2. **Processing Friend Requests:**